flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-6.md

     in a letter to the Senate.
   card_citation: ''
 card_4:
-  card_text: "> “I was that guy on the beach screaming, a\x18Shark, shark!a\x19 It was like right out of that movie ‘Jaws.’a “\n> \n> Joe Booth, a local fisherman, on the shark attack off Cape Cod Saturday near Wellfleet, MA killing a 26-year-old man.
+  card_text: "> “I was that guy on the beach screaming, ax18Shark, shark!ax19 It was like right out of that movie ‘Jaws.’a “n> n> Joe Booth, a local fisherman, on the shark attack off Cape Cod Saturday near Wellfleet, MA killing a 26-year-old man.
 It's the state's first fatal shark attack since 1936 and only the 4th attack in state history.
 Ironically, John Dowd, Pres.
 Trump's fmr. attorney warned of the growing seal & shark populations in a recent letter to a local editor."
   card_citation: ''
 card_5:
   card_text: >-